Convergence of Sewing Conformal Blocks: Abstract

 \section{Abstract}

-In recent work \cite{DGT19b}, Damiolini-Gibney-Tarasca showed that for a $C_2$-cofinite rational vertex operator algebra $\Vbb$, sheaves of conformal blocks are locally free and satisfy the factorization property.
+In a recent work \cite{DGT19b}, Damiolini-Gibney-Tarasca showed that for a $C_2$-cofinite rational vertex operator algebra $\Vbb$, sheaves of conformal blocks are locally free and satisfy the factorization property.
 In this article, we prove that if $\Vbb$ is $C_2$-cofinite, the sewing of conformal blocks is convergent.
-This proves a conjecture proposed by Zhu \cite{Zhu94} and Huang \cite{Hua16}.
+This proves a conjecture proposed by Zhu \cite{Zhu94} and Huang \cite{Hua16}, generalizing previous results on the convergence of products, iterates, and traces (but not pseudo-traces) of vertex operators and intertwining operators in \cite{Zhu96,Hua95,Hua05b,HLZ11} and on the convergence of projective factors related to the central charge of the Virasoro algebra in \cite{Hua97}.